RubixML/MNIST/README.md

-# Rubix ML - MNIST Handwritten Digit Recognizer
+# MNIST Handwritten Digit Recognizer
 The [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset is a set of 70,000 human-labeled 28 x 28 greyscale images of individual handwritten digits.
 It is a subset of a larger dataset available from NIST - The National Institute of Standards and Technology.
 In this tutorial, you'll create your own handwritten digit recognizer using a multilayer neural network trained on the MNIST dataset.

 - **Difficulty:** Hard